LimbitlessSolutionsInc/BashMinigameResources/README.md

 To support Practice Mode’s requirement to play the minigame several times without reloading the level, minigames must be able to reset.

-The “OnReset” blueprint event should be used on the GameMode and Actors to clean up and reset any values that should not be carried over to the next playthrough, or delete actors that are spawned during the minigame.
+The **OnReset** blueprint event should be used on Actors to clean up and reset any values that should not be carried over to the next playthrough, or delete actors that are spawned during the minigame.

+For the minigame, either **OnReset** or **OnMinigameReset** may be used to handle clean up and resetting.

 Default functionality like points, timers, and MinigameBase properties will automatically be reset and ready to use for the next playthrough.
 MinigamePlayers spawned through the MinigameBase will also be automatically reset.
+As such, you should not handle clean up for players or default minigame functionality.

-Custom actors or properties on a MinigameBase subclass must manually be reset.
+Custom actors or custom properties on a MinigameBase subclass must manually be reset.

 ![Enter image alt description](Images/6rH_Image_8.png)